 Have you been the victim of a crime while on another person’s property and suffered serious injuries?
 You may be able to recover compensation from the person who owned the property where you were harmed.
 Property owners have a responsibility to make sure that you will be safe when you visit their home, place of work, or business.
 This includes implementing adequate security measures to prevent any dangerous criminal conduct.
 When a property owner fails to have adequate security for their property they can be liable for injuries that occur.
-Speak to personal injury lawyer Richard Morse to learn more about how you can hold a property owner responsible for their negligent security.
+Speak to San Diego Negligent Security Attorney Richard Morse to learn more about how you can hold a property owner responsible for their negligent security.

 - They own a business that is open to the public or are a landlord;